-Il Boboli Gardens, historical park of the city of Firenze It was initially born as a grand-ducal garden of Palazzo Pitti.
+Il Boboli Gardens, historical park of the city of Firenze was initially born as a Grand Ducal garden of Palazzo Pitti.

 Connected to Forte di Belvedere, military outpost for the safety of the sovereign and his family, this wonderful place welcomes every year over 800.000 visitors.

-One can certainly consider one of the most important examples of Italian garden in the world, unique in terms of size and suggestive atmosphere; a real one outdoor museum thanks also to the architectural-landscape setting and to the collection of sculptures housed in it, ranging from Roman antiquities to the 20th century.
+One can certainly consider one of the most important examples of Italian garden in the world, unique in terms of size and suggestive atmosphere; a real one open-air museum thanks also to the architectural-landscape setting and to the collection of sculptures kept in it, ranging from Roman antiquities to the twentieth century.

-I gardens just behind Palazzo Pitti, first residence of the doctors, Then the Lorraine and subsequently of the Savoy, were built between the fifteenth and nineteenth century and occupy an area of about 45.000 m².
+I gardens just behind Palazzo Pitti, first residence of the doctors, Then the Lorraine and subsequently of the Savoy, were built between the 45.000th and XNUMXth centuries and occupy an area of approximately XNUMX m².

 The first setting was style Renaissance, still visible in the nucleus adjacent to the palazzo.